An exceptional educational experience for all

 We ensure every pupil has access to personalised guidance and high-quality Careers Education, Information, Advice and Guidance (CEIAG), enabling them to make aspirational and well-informed choices for their future.

-During the Options Process, Pupils Will:
+During the Options Process, pupils Will:

 • Attend a dedicated Options Assembly introducing pathways and subject choices.